'Every one of those deaths is unnecessary,' expert says of rising Covid-19 US death toll as tens of millions remain unvaccinated – KION546

 With a first-of-its-kind antiviral pill against Covid-19 potentially headed towards distribution, the health care community may soon have another tool to combat a virus that has claimed the lives of more than 700,000 Americans.

-Merck and Ridgeback Biotherapeutics said Friday that they created an antiviral pill that can reduce risk of Covid-19 hospitalization and death by 50%, and Merck said it will seek emergency use authorization from the US Food and Drug Administration (FDA) for its molnupiravir medication “as soon as possible.”
+Merck and Ridgeback Biotherapeutics created an antiviral pill the companies say can reduce risk of Covid-19 hospitalization and death by 50%, and Merck said it will seek emergency use authorization from the US Food and Drug Administration (FDA) for its molnupiravir medication “as soon as possible.”

 “We’ll be able to prescribe this to folks.
 They’ll take a five-day course and hopefully be able to stay home, not come in for an intravenous infusion and keep folks out of the hospital.
 So, it’s really very promising news,” Dr. Jonathan Reiner, CNN medical analyst and professor of medicine and surgery at George Washington University, told CNN’s Pamela Brown Saturday.

-But Reiner noted that full immunization of the country — the best method for beating back the pandemic — will not happen due to resistance from some, and a substantial number of Americans have died since late February as vaccine access began to expand.
+But the best strategy for fighting the pandemic — full immunization — is still hampered due to resistance, Reiner noted, and a substantial number of Americans have died since late February, when vaccine access expanded.

 As progress slowly moves forward nationwide with the rate of inoculations, tens of millions of unvaccinated Americans remain at higher risk for Covid-19.

-The four states that are currently using more than 40% of their hospital ICU beds for Covid-19 patients are on that list, according to Saturday data from the US Department of Health and Human Services: Idaho, Wyoming, West Virginia and Georgia.

-West Virginia Gov. Jim Justice on Wednesday urged residents of his state to do their part to turn things around.
-“I keep reminding everybody — all across this wonderful state — that the way we absolutely curb this and stop this is get vaccinated,” he said.

-While much of the focus from health experts and officials remains on new inoculations that will help lower hospitalization rates, booster shots for some who were earlier fully vaccinated by the Pfizer/BioNTech vaccine are gaining traction.

-About 4.74 million people have received an additional dose — or booster — since August 13, CDC data shows, which is a marked increase from less than two weeks ago.
-The number of recipients stood at around 2.2 million on September 20.
+While much of the focus from health experts and officials remains on new inoculations that will help lower hospitalization rates, booster shots for some people previously fully vaccinated with the Pfizer/BioNTech vaccine are gaining traction, with about 5.3 million people who have received an additional dose — or booster — since August 13, CDC data shows.

 People ages 65 and older, people at high risk of severe disease and people whose jobs put them at risk of infection may get an additional dose.